- The Georgia Aquarium is the largest aquarium in the United States holding more than 11 million gallons of water.

 The vast majority of the world is covered by oceans, and in those oceans are a lot of interesting creatures.
 From sea sponges to great white sharks, it’s only fair that humans are fascinated by these creatures of the deep.
 So, we have done what humans do best.
 We’ve created aquariums to look at some of these amazing animals.
 Building an aquarium is no small feat.
-That’s why we’re going to identify and celebrate the 12 largest aquariums in the United States.
-That way, we can see how big we’ve managed to get these aquatic zones!
+That’s why we’re going to identify and celebrate the 12 biggest aquariums in the U.S. That way, we can see how big we’ve managed to get these aquatic zones!

-What is an Aquarium?
+What Is An Aquarium?

-The Largest Aquariums in the United States
+Largest Aquariums In The United States

 12. New York Aquarium

-11. Audubon Aquarium of the Americas
+11. Newport Aquarium Audubon Aquarium Of The Americas

 The Audubon Aquarium of the Americas is located in New Orleans which is close to the Gulf of Mexico but situated close to the Mississippi River.
-The aquarium has over 10,000 different animals from 530 different species.
+The aquarium has over 10,000 different animals of 530 different species.
 The aquarium has many tanks, and one of them has 400,000 gallons of water in it!

 9. Texas State Aquarium